bayesflow-org/Hierarchical-Model-Comparison/README.md

 ### [03_levy_flight_application](notebooks/03_levy_flight_application)

-Code for reproducing the application study in which two variants of the drift diffusion model are compared to two variants of a Lévy flight model.
+Code for reproducing the application study in which the drift diffusion model and the Lévy flight model are compared with and without inter-trial variability parameters.
 Consists of five steps:
 - [01_simulator](notebooks/03_levy_flight_application/01_simulator.ipynb): Simulate training and validation data.
 - [02_pretrain_networks](notebooks/03_levy_flight_application/02_pretrain_networks.ipynb): Pretrain the network on simulated data with a reduced amount of trials per participant.
 - [03_finetune_networks](notebooks/03_levy_flight_application/03_finetune_networks.ipynb): Fine-tune the network on simulated data that contains the same amount of trials per participant as the empirical data.